tttor/ctrl-foundation/method/policy-based/gps_levine_2013.md

   often falling into poor local optima.

 ## idea: GPS
-* GPS: a policy search that incorporates guiding samples into the policy search.
+* GPS: a policy search that incorporates **guiding samples** into the policy search.
-  * These samples are drawn from a distribution built around a DDP solution, which can be initialized from demonstrations.
+  * samples are drawn from a distribution built around a DDP solution, which can be initialized from demonstrations.
   * can be viewed as transforming a collection of trajectories into a controller.
 * a guided policy search algorithm that uses trajectory optimization to direct policy learning and avoid poor local optima.
 * use differential dynamic programming (DDP)